 Lots of people find baking totally therapeutic—and obviously we completely agree.
 Eating the results is just a bonus, and sharing them with friends and family is even better (if only because it saves you some calories).

-We’ve rounded up new and classic baking cookbooks that include some of the most tasty cakes, pies, and sweets around to keep you and your friends’ content all season—and all year, for that matter.
+We’ve rounded up new and classic baking cookbooks that include some of the most tasty cakes, pies, and sweets around to keep you and your friends content all year long.
 And they happen to make perfect gifts for any fellow bakers too.

 If you haven’t had the chance to make it out to the Los Angeles hotspot République, this cookbook by their executive pastry chef is the next best thing.
 It has over 100 recipes and tons of gorgeous pictures that will have your mouth watering—and your friends telling you you should open a bakery once they try your homemade versions of these treats.
 (Or vice versa.)Buy Now